 Estimated at 3,000 – 6,000 years old, the Bennett Juniper is America’s largest specimen of a Western Juniper.
 Standing at over 86′ high and a circumference of 480″, this gnarled & knotted monster is something to behold.
 On a windswept meadow in the Stanislaus Forest at 8,500 feet, imagine all the summer droughts, hard winters and lightning strikes it must’ve taken over the year.
 With no official signage, it’s a true adventure.
 Combine it with hiking on the trail of the Gargoyles & you got yourself an awesome weekend in the High Sierra.

-Before heading out be sure to check the status of the trails on the Forest Service website (note: as of June 1st both trails are still closed due to heavy snow melt): Trail of the Gargoyles & Bennet Juniper
+Before heading out be sure to check the status of the trails on the Forest Service website: Trail of the Gargoyles & Bennet Juniper

 Directions: Head up Highway 108, about one hour east of Sonora halfway between Strawberry and Dardanelle Resort.
 Take Forest Road 5NO1 most of the way.
 The road is informally know as Eagle Meadow Road, although it goes far beyond Eagle Meadow.
 A 4-wheel drive vehicle is recommended with a full tank of gas.
 Bring water and a camera & note that there are no public facilities.